evennia/evennia/docs/source/Contributing.md

 If you find bugs, or have a feature-request, [make an issue][issues] for it.
 If it's not in an issue, the issue will most likely be forgotten.

-Even if you don't feel confident with tackling a [bug or feature][issues], just correcting typos, adjusting formatting or simply *using* the thing and reporting when stuff doesn't make sense helps us a lot.
+Even if you don't feel confident with tackling a bug or feature, just correcting typos, adjusting formatting or simply *using* the thing and reporting when stuff doesn't make sense helps us a lot.